ryderparedes/Virtual-Novel/README.md

 # Objective

 Building a Virtual Novel game using the engine Renpy and Python for all development operations.
 All assets, character sprites, and environments are first created through Midjourney, a software that creates AI Art.
-Then is touched up and modified through Blender and Photoshop.
+Then it is touched up and modified through Blender and Photoshop.
 The plot and story is also created by me.

 # Project Milestones